 And they do not just provide great support to those who risk a heart attack: the nanoparticle is already potentially revolutionary and can be used in many other applications (of the nanomachines I spoke here in December).

-"You may be wondering: Can it cure cancer?", He said Smith.
+“You might ask: can it cure cancer?”, He said Smith.
 “We think so.
 However, such other diseases require much more research.
 This strategy improves existing treatments due to its selectivity.
-The nanoparticle is exquisitely selective towards inflammatory monocytes and macrophages, which allows it to reduce the side effects that may be associated with other treatments. "
+The nanoparticle is exquisitely selective towards inflammatory monocytes and macrophages, which allows it to reduce side effects that may be associated with other treatments. “

 The human test has not yet started

-So far, researchers have demonstrated efficacy in a culture dish and in two types of mice that have developed arteriosclerosis.
+So far, researchers have demonstrated effectiveness in a culture dish and in two types of mice that developed atherosclerosis.

-They then plan to test large animal models and human tissues, as well as examine how their nanoparticle works by "carrying" other treatments.
+They next plan to test large animal models and human tissue, as well as examine how their nanoparticle works to “lead” other treatments.

 It can also function as a diagnostic tool